Chia-Network/chia-docs/docs/plotting/plotting-compression.md

 A few things to keep in mind regarding these recommendations:
 * The above table is meant as a general overview; it therefore assumes that your farm is somewhere from 500-1000 TiB.
 * The more plots your farm has, the higher-end your harvester needs to be, all other factors being equal.
-* Starting in June 2024, the plot filter will be reduced from `512` to `256`.
+* In June 2024, the plot filter will be reduced from `512` to `256`.
 When this happens, the computational load on your harvester will be doubled.
 To help you plan for this event, we have created a [simulator tool](/plotting-plotters#bladebit-simulate) that will show what your harvester's maximum capacity is at each compression level, as well as with different plot filter levels.
+See below for more info.

 :::